geekerlw/falcon-agent/README.md

 * process cpu, mem, nums collection
 * http api to push
 * single execute file, can working with windows service or linux systemd
+* plugin execute support, but not support git or http sync

 ## Installation